tuokaikyle/portfolio/src/content/frontPage.md

 Hi, I'm Kai.
 I am a software engineer, web developer and an AWS certified solutions architect.

-Feel free to have a look of my resume & projects or leave me a message.
+Please feel free to have a look of my resume and projects, or send me a message on whatever topic - I would be more than happy to reply!

 #### A Brief Introduction